 You can also buy DIY home teeth whitening kits but these may also carry risks.

 What happens during teeth whitening?

-If you have your teeth whitened you'll need to make several visits to the dental surgery over a couple of months.
+If you have your teeth whitened you'll first need to make 2 to 3 visits to the dental surgery.

 The dentist will take an impression of your teeth to make a mouthguard and tell you how to use it with a bleaching gel.
-Then, using your mouthguard at home, you regularly apply the gel for a specified period of time over 2 to 4 weeks.
-Some whitening gels can be left on for up to 8 hours at a time, which shortens the treatment period to 1 week.
+Then, using your mouthguard at home, you regularly apply the gel for a specified period of time over a few weeks.
+Some whitening gels can be left on for up to 8 hours at a time, which can shorten the treatment period.